20 Types of Caterpillars in Louisiana

 If you find these bright green worms on your plants, you should pull them off with your hands instead of using pesticides that may kill beneficial insects and caterpillars.

 Otherwise, their numbers will continue to grow!
-These types of caterpillars in Louisiana are typically found from May through September because they overwinter as eggs before turning into moths that lay more eggs that hatch next spring.
+These caterpillars in Louisiana are typically found from May through September because they overwinter as eggs before turning into moths that lay more eggs that hatch next spring.

 9. White-Marked Tussock Caterpillar